Archangel Gabriel

 That helps explain why Gabriel scenes often combine clarity with intensity.
 The message may sound gentle, but it still carries authority.

 Readers who keep that name meaning in view are less likely to turn Gabriel into a generic sign that "the universe is contacting you."
-The older tradition is more concrete: revelation, response, and the weight of a message coming from beyond the self.
+That name meaning matters because it keeps the reader inside revelation, response, and the weight of a message coming from beyond the self.

 Gabriel became a lasting public figure in Christian memory not only because Luke records the annunciation, but because the Church kept returning to that scene in prayer, feast days, art, and liturgy.